 This section discusses some advanced topics that cut across how RAD-IT is used and how to construct and maintain a regional ITS architecture.

-Relationships between Elements, Stakeholders, and Tabbed Windows

-The following discussion involves associations (relationships) between elements and between elements and stakeholders, and concerns the relationships between the tabbed windows in RAD-IT.
-In other words, changes made on the "Inventory" tab may or may not be reflected after a "Build" on the "Interfaces" tab or on the diagrams.
+Relationships between Elements, Stakeholders, and Tabbed Windows changes made on the "Inventory" tab may or may not be reflected after a "Build" on the "Interfaces" tab or on the diagrams.
 An example follows.